amygorgon/didtyronzil/docs/operations/CRUD/did-create.md

 ## 6. Create Operation Delta Object

-6.1 Using the DID state patch and the update-commitment, generate an instance of the Create Operation Delta Object as follows:
+6.1 Using the DID-State patch and the update-commitment, generate an instance of the Create Operation Delta Object as follows:

 ```js
 DELTA = {